game-ai-platform-team/tira-ai-local/README.md

     - Set the color of the arrow showing the last move.
 11. **Game Controls and Game Board**
     - Use `<` and `>` to undo or redo a move.
 This will send a `BOARD:<board>` command to your AI.
-    - Use `PLAY` to reqest a new move from your AI.
+    - Use `PLAY` to request a new move from your AI.
 This will send a `PLAY:` command to your AI.
     - You can move the chesspieces on the chessboard and click on the Connect Four board to play a move.
 This will send a `MOVE:<move>` command to your AI.
 12. **Send PLAY after move**
     - If *Send PLAY after move* is toggled on, a `PLAY:` command will be automatically sent to your AI after you make a move on the board.